svenove/EnergyPriceWidget/README.md

  Widget is now ready to use! :)

-## What about other countries?
+## What countries are supported?
-There is an API for Sweden and Denmark too, but it's not currently supported by the widget.
-It's on the TODO-list! :)
+Norway, Sweden and Denmark.

 ## Widget for lock screen
 This is on the TODO-list.
 If you're a developer, feel free to code it and create a PR! :)